 Post Procedure Care

 She called me weeks after the surgery.
 Her shoulder was bothering her, and she needed some help.
-I referred her to therapists who specialized in post-reconstruction massage for breast cancer survivors.
+I referred her to therapists specializing in post-reconstruction massage for breast cancer survivors.
 I told her that she should see one of those for lymphatic work.
 That approach can be magical in restoring movement and pain relief.
 So she started working with a group that specialized in those bodywork therapies.

 She’s Back

 She had had a TRAM-flap procedure.
 I’m not a reconstruction specialist, but I’m familiar with these.
-Carl Hartramph developed the procedure.
+Carl Hartramph developed the technique.
 I worked with Hartramph’s daughter back in the late 80s.
 My mother had this procedure in the mid-90s when she was going through cancer treatment.
 Also, in the late 90s, I did myofascial work with women with pain and discomfort after reconstruction.

 Assessment